fardeenshroff/fardeenshroff/README.md

 ---

 ## 👨‍💻 About Me
 Hi there!
-I’m **Fardeen Shroff**, a Master’s student in **Computer Engineering** specializing in **Computer Software Systems** at the Prestigious Illinois Institute of Technology.
+I’m **Fardeen Shroff**, a Master’s student in **Computer Engineering** specializing in **Computer Software Systems** at the ** Prestigious Illinois Institute of Technology**.
 My passion lies in crafting innovative solutions using cutting-edge technologies, with a focus on software design, cybersecurity, and machine learning.

 ---